ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: specific_driver_vendor

-        Returns a string ("National Instruments") that contains the name of the vendor that supplies the NI-Digital Pattern Driver.
+        Returns a string ("NI") that contains the name of the vendor that supplies the NI-Digital Pattern Driver.

         The following table lists the characteristics of this property.